Entry requirements

 What you'll learn

-During your Bachelor of Science degree majoring in Geology, you will complete a mixture of common core courses, science core courses, geology courses, elective courses and a final geoscience program.
-In three years, you’ll graduate with a solid scientific knowledge base and specialised skills in geology.
+During your Bachelor of Science degree majoring in Geology, you’ll complete a range of Earth Science courses that have a strong practical and fieldwork component, and mix these with Common Core courses and elective courses that provide you with a solid scientific knowledge base and specialised skills in geology.

-Build transferrable skills that can be applied to numerous careers with your common core courses, including critical thinking, analysis, writing and research skills.
-Your science core courses will focus on people, society and the future of our planet, exploring climate science, environmental issues, ethics and food production systems.
+Build transferrable skills that can be applied to numerous careers with your Common Core courses, including critical thinking, analysis, writing and research skills.
+Your Science Core courses will explore climate science, environmental issues, ethics and our future as a society on planet Earth.
 You’ll also tackle data handling and visualisation, including quantitative methods, scientific statistics and how to make decisions using big data.

-In your final year, you’ll embark on a Field Geoscience Program, with the aim of creating four-dimensional models that describe the geological evolution of terrains.
+You’ll have the opportunity to undertake field studies in Australia and internationally, and in your final year, you’ll embark on a Field Geoscience Program, with the aim of creating four-dimensional models of a geological terrain.

 One of the best parts of studying a Bachelor of Science is you can tailor your studies with either a second major or a range of elective courses.
 This will help you expand your employment prospects and diversify your knowledge base.